Kerry county hurling team: History

 For many years the senior team played in the Junior and Intermediate Championships and had some success.
 They won All-Ireland titles at Junior level in 1961 and 1972, and won a Munster Championship at junior level in 1956.
 At Intermediate level they won Munster titles in 1970 and 1973.

 Kerry have played in just one Munster Minor Hurling Championship Final, in 1938, when they lost to a Cork team that included the great Christy Ring.
 They have, however, won and played in a number of All-Ireland B Finals.

 In 2003, team made it to the fourth round of the qualifiers only to go down to Limerick 1–14 to 0–24 in Austin Stack Park in Tralee.
 Along the way they beat Westmeath, Carlow and beaten Ulster finalists Derry.
 The wins over Westmeath and Carlow represented the first time a Kerry team strung two consecutive Championship victories together.
 It also marked the first occasion that the Kerry hurling team played more championship games then the Kerry football team.

 Kerry have never won the Munster Under-21 Hurling Championship, their most notable achievement in the championship came in 2004 when they ran Limerick to three points at Austin Stack Park.
 They have, however, won and played in a number of All-Ireland U21 B Championship Finals.

-The advent of the Christy Ring Cup has seen Kerry become very competitive.
-They first made the semi-finals in 2009 where they lost out to Carlow after a replay.
+The advent of the multi-tier structure saw Kerry become more competitive.
+They first made the semi-finals of the (then 2nd tier) Christy Ring Cup in 2009 where they lost out to Carlow after a replay.
 They went a step more in 2010 making the final but losing out to Westmeath.
 In 2011 they again made the final, but this time won the title with victory over Wicklow.
 From 2013 to 2015 they made the final each year, losing to Down in 2013 and Kildare in 2014 before finally getting over the line thanks to victory over Derry.

 Kerry won the Division 2A final of the 2015 National Hurling League and advanced to the relegation/promotion match with favourites Antrim, a late point by substitute John Egan saw Kerry advance to Division 1B.

 In 2016, Kerry played in the Leinster Senior Hurling Championship round robin along with Carlow, Westmeath and Offaly.
-During the 2018 Munster Senior Hurling League Kerry recorded their first ever senior victory over Cork beating them 1-23 to 1-13 at Austin Stack Park.
+During the 2018 Munster Senior Hurling League Kerry recorded their first ever senior victory over Cork beating them 1–23 to 1–13 at Austin Stack Park.

-On 8 January 2022 Kerry recorded their first victory over Tipperary 0-17 to 0-14 in the Munster Hurling Cup quarter-final.
-At the time it was deemed Kerry's greatest hurling success in Austin Stack Park since they beat All-Ireland champions Clare by 3-7 to 1-8 in opening round of 1995-96 NHL.
+On 8 January 2022 Kerry recorded their first victory over Tipperary 0–17 to 0–14 in the Munster Hurling Cup quarter-final.
+At the time, it was deemed Kerry's greatest hurling success in Austin Stack Park since they beat All-Ireland champions Clare by 3–7 to 1–8 in the opening round of 1995–96 NHL.